4ug-aug/mlops-comp-vision/README.md

 1. **Overall project goal:** This project is about setting up a proper MLOps pipeline to train, test, deploy and monitor deep learning models that performs image classification.
 2. **Framework:** As we are going to perform image classification the Pytorch image models (timm) framwork is well suited for our task.
-The timm framwork provides a lot of utilities in regards to image classification such a pretrained models and training pipelines.
+The timm framwork provides a lot of utilities in regards to image classification such as pretrained models and training pipelines.
+In addtion we utilize the pytorch lightning framwork to easen the training process of our model
 3. **Intended use of framework:** In many domains of image classification the tasks share some high level common features, this allows for the utilization of models trained on other image domains.
-The timm framwork provides a lot of pretrained models, and our intend is to try and improve on some of these.
+The timm framwork provides a lot of pretrained models, and our intend is to try and use some of these.
-4. **Data:** The scope of this project is to perform image classification on the CIFAR10 dataset.
-This dataset consist of 32x32 colored images with 10 different classes.
-There are a total of 50000 training images and 10000 test images and the classes are equally distributed.
+4. **Data:** The scope of this project is to perform image classification on a dataset of moths.
+This dataset consist of 224x224 colored images with 100 different classes.
+There are a total of 12500 training images and 500 test and validation images and the classes are equally distributed.
 We only plan to work with a subset of the data since it makes everything easier to work with, since the overall scope is not the performance of the model.
 5. **Deep learning models:** We plan to use deep convolutional neural networks as they are most commonly used for image classification.